What are trauma-informed practices?

 Empowerment and choice

-Striving to recognize, validate, and build on the strengths that people have to offer, and work to facilitate recovery rather than control it.
+Recognize, validate, and build on the strengths that people have to offer, and work to facilitate recovery rather than control it.

-Striving to encourage trust and collaboration by sharing stories and lived experiences that promote recovery and healing.
+Encourage trust and collaboration by sharing stories and lived experiences that promote recovery and healing.

-Cultural, historical, and gender Issues
+Cultural, historical, and gender issues

 Realizing the prevalence of trauma